Stockton-on-Tees: Road

 The town is served by two main arterial roads: the transpennine A66 (east/west) and the A19 (north/south).
 The A19 connects Stockton with York in the south, and extends to Peterlee and Sunderland, to the north.
-East of the town centre is the A1046, a mostly dual carriageway which runs through Portrack as Portrack Lane, a major retail zone, particularly for home furnishings and DIY.
+East of the town centre is the A1046, a mostly dual carriageway which runs through Portrack, as Portrack Lane, a retail zone, particularly for home furnishings and DIY.
 From Portrack, the A1046 continues to its northern terminus at Port Clarence.
 The A139 connects the town centre with the northern suburb of Norton.
 This was the original route for the A19 before a bypass was built to the east of the town.

 The A177 runs from Stockton town centre to Durham.
 Known as Durham Road, it passes Sedgefield en route, and is a major route in to and out of Stockton.

 The A66 connects Stockton directly to Middlesbrough (8 mi to the east) and Darlington (10 mi to the west).
 Beyond Darlington lies the A1(M).
 The A66 is connected to Stockton centre by the A135.
 The old A135 was renumbered A1027, and this continues through the town to Billingham.
 The A135 is named '1825 Way' to commemorate the former Stockton and Darlington Railway's opening; the 1825 Way's northern end is St John's Crossing, adjacent to the old Stockton Railway Station buildings.

-A number of bus services operate in Stockton, and most services pass through the High Street.
-The services cover large areas of the region including Middlesbrough, Teesside Park, Thornaby-on-Tees, Billingham, Sedgefield, Durham, Sunderland, Peterlee, and Newcastle upon Tyne.
-Stagecoach on Teesside and Arriva North East are the major service providers, while six smaller companies also operate in the area.